Murad I

-Murad I conquered Adrianople, renamed it to Edirne, and in 1363 made it the new capital of the Ottoman Sultanate.
-Then he further expanded the Ottoman realm in Southern Europe by bringing most of the Balkans under Ottoman rule, and forced the princes of Serbia and Bulgaria as well as the East Roman emperor John V Palaiologos to pay him tribute.
+Murad I conquered Adrianople in 1360s and made it the new capital of the Ottoman Sultanate.
+Then he further expanded the Ottoman realm in Southern Europe by bringing most of the Balkans under Ottoman rule, and forced the princes of Serbia, the emperor of Bulgaria as well as the Byzantine emperor John V Palaiologos to pay him tribute.
 Murad I administratively divided his sultanate into the two provinces of Anatolia (Asia Minor) and Rumelia (the Balkans).

 Titles

 According to the Ottoman sources, Murad I's titles included Bey, Emîr-i a’zam (Great Emir), Ghazi, Hüdavendigâr, Khan, Padishah, Sultânü’s-selâtîn (Sultan of sultans), Melikü’l-mülûk (Malik of maliks), while in Bulgarian and Serbian sources he was referred to as Tsar.
 In a Genoese document, he was referred to as dominus armiratorum Turchie (Master lord of Turks).

 Wars

 Murad fought against the powerful beylik of Karaman in Anatolia and against the Serbs, Albanians, Bulgarians and Hungarians in Europe.
 In particular, a Serb expedition to expel the Turks from Adrianople led by the Serbian brothers King Vukašin and Despot Uglješa, was defeated on September 26, 1371, by Murad's capable second lieutenant Lala Şâhin Paşa, the first governor (beylerbey) of Rumeli.
-In 1385, Sofia fell to the Ottomans.
-In 1386 Prince Lazar Hrebeljanović defeated an Ottoman force at the Battle of Pločnik.
+In 1385, the important Bulgarian city Sofia fell to the Ottomans.
+In 1386, Prince Lazar Hrebeljanović defeated an Ottoman force at the Battle of Pločnik.
 The Ottoman army suffered heavy casualties, and was unable to capture Niš on the way back.